I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

-Garmin has just recently released the inReach Explorer+ and the inReach SE+ after they acquired DeLorme a few months ago.
-Those new devices are going to replace the old inReach models, and I am shortly going to discuss their differences and new features.
+Garmin has just recently released the inReach Explorer+ and the inReach SE+ after they gained DeLorme a few months ago.
+Those new devices will replace the old inReach models, and I will shortly discuss their differences and new features.
 We make a commission for purchases made through the following links which will help us to keep this blog running.

 Since we own the DeLorme inReach Explorer device ourselves, we were quite excited to see what the new features and differences of the new Garmin inReach models are beside the external design of the device.

-We bought our inReach Explorer because we sometimes travel to places which are not covered by phone signals and it may take a few days to get out of a remote area to reach for help.
+We bought our inReach Explorer because we sometimes travel to places that are not covered by phone signals and it may take a few days to get out of a remote area to reach for help.

 You have to pay a monthly subscription fee I think it is just worth the money as safety is always our priority when we are heading into the backcountry.

 However, Garmin also released the InReach Mini, which comes in a much smaller size but with fewer features than the Explorer+.
 However, most of the features can also be used when coupled with the Garmin Smartphone App.
 Personally, I found the InReach Mini the best solution since I probably hardly need it on the trail and would like to save space and weight on my trip as much as possible.

 Features DeLorme and Garmin inReach Explorer+ vs. SE+